-Elder Law and Guardianship in New Zealand
+Elder Law & Guardianship

 Elder Law is a special area of law that focuses on the legal needs of older people.
 One important part of Elder Law is Guardianship.
 This is when someone is appointed to make decisions for a person who can no longer make those decisions themselves due to age, illness, or disability.